-3.18.2 Family Right to Move
+3.12.2 Family Right to Move

 The family may terminate the lease at any time after the first year of occupancy.
 The family must give advance written notice to the owner in accordance with the lease and provide a copy of such notice to MPHA.
-If the family wishes to move with continued tenant-based assistance, the family must contact MPHA to request to be placed on the HCV waitlist or have been pulled from the HCV waitlist prior to providing notice to terminate the lease.
+If the family has elected to terminate the lease in this manner, MPHA will offer the family the opportunity for continued tenant-based rental assistance or other comparable tenant-based rental assistance.
+If the family wishes to move with continued tenant-based assistance, the family must contact MPHA prior to providing notice to terminate the lease for an opportunity to move with continued assistance.
 The family may also move from one project-based assisted property to another.
 Otherwise, the family would be moving without assistance.

-If the family terminates the assisted lease before the end of the first year, the family relinquishes the opportunity to receive a tenant-based voucher at the time the family's name is pulled from the waitlist.
+If the lease is terminated before the end of the first year, the family relinquishes the opportunity to receive a tenant-based voucher at the time the family's name is pulled from the waitlist.

-3.18.3 Emergency Transfers under VAWA
+3.12.3 Emergency Transfers under VAWA

-Except where special consideration is needed for the project-based voucher program, MPHA will follow VAWA policies as outlined in the Operating Procedures.
+Except where special consideration is needed for the project-based voucher program, MPHA will follow

+VAWA policies as outlined in the Operating Procedures.

-3.19 DETERMINING RENT TO OWNER
+3.13 DETERMINING RENT TO OWNER